Daniel-Mietchen/events/PIDapalooza.md

 It is thus the "Ethics API" topic that I will develop into a talk, which will be given on the basis of this GitHub repo.
 I have since changed the title a bit &mdash; the original one was just a shorthand for an ecosystem of ethics-related infrastructure, for which the phrase "an API" might be misleading.

-You can find the other submissions [below](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md#rejected-submissions), which I will address in a demo with poster.
+I will address the other submissions in a combined poster and demo (see [below](https://github.com/Daniel-Mietchen/talks/blob/master/PIDapalooza.md#combined-poster-and-demo)).

 #Making ethics data FAIR
 So far, most of the ecosystem of ethical review of past, present and future research is basically hidden.
 This secrecy is a barrier to communicating ethical aspects of research, establishing best practices and standards, and educating researchers and the public about this topic.
 Not surprisingly, it has thus been suggested to ["[m]ake all documentation around ethical approval and consent freely available"](https://doi.org/10.1136/bmj.i4626), which is where persistent (and preferably unique) identifers come in handy.